Psalms 38:15–22

 I wait for You, Lord, to answer me; I confess my sin and my pain while my enemies grow strong, so do not stay far from me, my Savior.

-15 For I hope in you, Yahweh.
-You will answer, Lord my God.
+15 I wait for You, O LORD; You will answer, O Lord my God.

-16 For I said, “Don’t let them gloat over me, or exalt themselves over me when my foot slips.”
+16 For I said, “Let them not gloat over me—those who taunt me when my foot slips.”

-17 For I am ready to fall.
-My pain is continually before me.
+17 For I am ready to fall, and my pain is ever with me.

-22 Hurry to help me, Lord, my salvation.
+22 Come quickly to help me, O Lord my Savior.

 I wait for You, Lord, to answer me; I confess my sin and my pain while my enemies grow strong, so do not stay far from me, my Savior.